utk7arsh/utk7arsh/README.md

 - Former research assistant at the [Brain and AI lab at UCLA (The Roychowdhury Group)](https://www.vwaniroychowdhury.com)

 ### 💼 Work experience
-- Incoming ML Engineering Intern at [Artifactual](https://www.artifactual.io/).
-More info to come ...
+- Software and ML Engineering Intern at [Actuals](https://useactuals.com/) building SaaS products for small business buyers to cut down the acquisition process.
 - Previously full stack SWE Intern at [NutriTap Technologies](https://nutritap.in/) working on their patented vending machines, B2B portal, and microservices
 - Previously backend SWE intern at [Pullscription](https://www.pullscription.com/), working on their web tools, APIs, and testing